betheden/hebrew-grammar/content/noun.rst

 :ref:`state_absolute`.
 All nouns are either indefinite or definite (i.e.
 :ref:`state_determined`).
-The dictionary form is singular absolute.
+Nouns are listed in a dictionary by their singular absolute form.
 Nouns can also have a variety of prefixes and
-:ref:`suffix`
+:ref:`suffix`es
 that give extra information.

-The form of the noun often, but not always, indicates its gender, which can be
+The form of the noun usually indicates its gender, which can be
 :ref:`gender_masculine`
 or
 :ref:`gender_feminine`.
+However, sometimes the gender of a noun does not match its form.

+In Biblical Hebrew, nouns do not change their form based on the function (or case) they have in a sentence (subject/nominative, direct object/accusative, etc.).
+They only change if they are in :ref:`state_construct`.

 Sometimes an adjective
-:ref:`adjective-substantive`
+:ref:`adjective-substantive`.
+Also, sometimes a :ref:`participle_active`,
-or a participle
+of a
-(:ref:`participle_active`, :ref:`participle_passive`)
+:ref:`participle_passive`)
-can function like a noun.
+functions as a noun.

-In Hebrew, nouns do not change their form based on the function (or case) they have in a sentence (subject/nominative, direct object/accusative, etc.).
-They only change if they are in :ref:`state_construct`.